Join the library

 if you are under 16 years of age, discussing with your parent or legal guardian any matters arising from your membership of Christchurch City Libraries.

 - The information may be given to appropriate Council staff and/or a credit agency in the event of Christchurch City Libraries deciding to take action against you for the recovery of outstanding fines and debts.
+A debt recovery fee may apply.

 - You agree that you may be contacted by post, email and telephone (including automated telephone messages and text messages) and that Christchurch City Libraries will not be responsible for third parties accessing any mail, email or telephone messages sent to you.